Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 Everyday sounds in the home can be quite scary to a puppy who has never heard them before…especially the loud ones.
 To stop them from becoming anxious and fearful, it is helpful to introduce them to each of the below sounds regularly.
 This can help with unwanted behaviour like excessive barking later on down the line.

-Socialising with your dog should be a fun part of the day where you can explore different environments together and get some well-needed exercise.
+Socialising with your dog should be a fun part of the day.
+Its a time where you can explore different environments together and get some well-needed exercise.
 Make a plan of where to go to expose your new fluffy friend to all different types of sounds, smells and scenery.
 Below are some ideas:

 Puppies are inquisitive little things and will probably want to say hello to every animal they meet!
-Ensure that this is always done in a safe way and that your dog is given plenty of praise and encouragement.
-It can be done in the home with friends and family pets as well as out on walks in the country.
+Ensure that this is always done in a safe way.
+Remember to give your dog plenty of praise and encouragement.
+It can be done in at home with friends and family pets as well as out on walks in the country.
+These animals could include:

-Dogs can become sensitive when walking on unfamiliar surfaces, especially ones that move or make noise.
+Dogs can become sensitive when walking on unfamiliar surfaces.
+Especially ones that move or make noise.
 Making an effort to introduce your puppy to all different surfaces and textures while making the interaction fun will create less stressful walks in the future for them and for you.
+Different surfaces could include:

 What people wear and use can completely change the way a dog sees a person.
-These small things may not seem like much to us, but to your dog it is something that they do not understand and therefore could be quite scary.
+These small things may not seem like much to us, but to your dog it is something that they do not understand.
+It therefore could be quite scary.
 Getting used to seeing people wearing items like the ones listed below can help to get them accustomed.

-People in uniform are often there to help us but if your pup has not seen them before they may not understand and may become fearful if they are approached.
+People in uniform are often there to help us but if your pup has not seen them before they may not understand.
+This could result in them becoming fearful if they are approached.
 Not ideal, especially in an emergency situation.
 If you see any of the below people out on your walks try and say hello to them and let your dog have a good sniff.

 The world is a busy place, with motor vehicles of all shapes and sizes on our roads.
 The sheer size and noise of some of these could make your dog bolt if scared.
-In other dogs, it may cause them to bark or even want to chase them.
-By walking your new puppy near the road in a safe way at an early age you are helping to deter these unwanted behaviours in their adolescence.
+It may also make some dogs bark or even want to chase them.
+By walking your new puppy near the road in a safe way, at an early age, you are helping to deter these unwanted behaviours in their adolescence.
+Vehicles to consider include:

 Kennels